 In the rapidly changing landscape of the church in the world, supervised ministry fosters excellent pastoral and educational leadership.
-Supervised ministry courses cultivate theological integration through theological reflection and assessment of ministerial practice enhanced by the interaction between interns, supervisors, peers, mentoring teams, and the instructor.
+Supervised ministry courses cultivate theological integration through theological reflection and assessment of ministerial practice enhanced by the interaction between students, supervisors, peers, mentoring teams, and the instructor.
 In many denominations, supervised ministry in a parish setting is an ordination or certification requirement.
 Approved internship sites for Charlotte and Richmond are listed on our website.

 |Dual Degree:||M.Div./M.A.C.E. |

-Internships must be served at two different sites
+Internships must be served at two different sites.

-Six credit hours in a parish setting and optional CITW199 Community Engagement internship
+Six credit hours in a parish setting and optional CITW199 Community Engagement internship.

 - Thought about your ministerial discernment call?
 How your internship will enhance your discernment and call?